Chiara Simoneschi-Cortesi

-Chiara Simoneschi-Cortesi (born 21 April 1946) is Swiss politician.
+Chiara Simoneschi-Cortesi (born 21 April 1946) is a Swiss politician.
 A member of the Christian Democratic People's Party (PPD/CVP/PDC), she was elected to the National Council in 1999 and re-elected in 2003 and 2007.
-Simoneschi was President of the Swiss National Council in 2008/2009.
+Simoneschi was the President of the Swiss National Council in 2008/2009.

 From 1987 to 1999, Simoneschi was a member of the cantonal parliament of Ticino and its president in 1998/1999.
+She was encouraged to go into politics by a young mother by the name of Ersilia Fossati, who was one of the first generation of women to be elected to the Grand Council of Ticino in 1971.